ubccr/ccrdocs/pages/software/building.md

 shared with the greater HPC community.
 There's a good chance that the software you're looking for already has an EasyBuild recipe.

-EasyBuild recipes, called easyconfigs, are text files (python syntax) used instruct EasyBuild how to build software.
+EasyBuild recipes, called easyconfigs, are text files (python syntax) used to instruct EasyBuild how to build software.
 You can browse the community supported [recipes here](https://github.com/easybuilders/easybuild-easyconfigs/tree/develop/easybuild/easyconfigs).